 Use the Office Deployment Tool to deploy the appropriate language accessory packs to your users.

 The Office Customization Tool is not used as part of the Office 365 ProPlus installation.
 Instead, you can customize the installation for your users with the Office Deployment Tool.
-For more information, see the Overview of the Office Deployment Tool.
+For more information, see Overview of the Office Deployment Tool.

 Removal of InfoPath from Office 365 ProPlus.
 InfoPath 2013 remains the current version and therefore isn't included in Office 365 ProPlus.
 When you upgrade an existing installation of Office 2007 to Office 365 ProPlus, InfoPath is removed from the computer.
 If your users still need to use InfoPath, the 2013 version of InfoPath is available for installation on the Software page in the Office 365 portal.